UCSD-SUMS/SUMS-Website/README.md

 ## Updating the Website
 Clone this repository to your computer to create a local copy on your computer.
 Make changes in your local repository.

+This site also has some generated pages.
+To create these pages, run `make` if you are on a unix based system.
+The make file currently depends on these packages:

+* `pandoc`
+* `sed`

 To transfer your changes to our server: `rsync -r --del --exclude=.* --progress PATH sums@sums.ucsd.edu:public_html` where `PATH` is the path to your local repository.

 We recommend making an alias in your `.bashrc` or `.bash_profile`.
 For example: